holochain/holochain-rust/doc/holochain_101/src/writing_development_kit.md

 - Exposes convenience functions for the Holochain API to handle relevant allocation/deallocations
 - Maps `u64` values to/from encoded error values and `u32` offset/length values for memory allocations

-For more details review the unit/integration test suites in `hdk-rust` and `wasm_utils`.
+For more details review the unit/integration test suites in `hdk-rust` and `wasm_engine`.

 ### Crafting the API